gerardroche/gerardroche.github.io/_posts/2023-05-25-monokai-free-a-sublime-text-color-scheme.md

 ---
 tags: sublime-text
 title: MonokaiFree - A Sublime Text color scheme
-last_modified_at: 2023-07-03T19:05:00+01:00
+last_modified_at: 2023-07-13T01:57:00+01:00
 ---

-[MonokaiFree](https://packagecontrol.io/packages/MonokaiFree) is an enhanced version of the Monokai color scheme.
+[MonokaiFree](https://packagecontrol.io/packages/MonokaiFree) is an enhanced version of the Monokai colour scheme.

 > PHP